chrisroadmap/fair-calibrate/README.md

 source("calibrate_cummins_3layer.r")
 ```

-## reproduction

-1. The `010_concatenate-hege-data-4xCO2.ipynb` notebook is run first.
-2. Then, `r_scripts/calibrate_cummins_3layer.r` is run.
-3. Finally, the remaining notebooks are run in numerical order.

-## acknowledgements
+## acknowledgements and contributions

+1. Nick Leach and Stuart Jenkins for the original FaIR v2.0, which hopefully isn't too mangled or complicated by this attempt.
-1. Hege-Beate Fredriksen for crunching the CMIP6 data from all of the models
+2. Hege-Beate Fredriksen for crunching the CMIP6 4xCO2 data from many more models
+3. Donald Cummins for the three-layer model tuning algorithm.